CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/attachments.md

                     },
         ```

-    - getAttachmentsByDocEntry – this function calls get with the correct URL.
-URL points to Attachments custom view created earlier and contains AbsEntry parameter value.
+    - getAttachmentsByDocEntry – this function calls _get with the appropriate URL.
+The URL targets the Attachments custom view we created earlier and includes the AbsEntry parameter to fetch the relevant data.

         ```js
         getAttachmentsByDocEntry: function (sDocNum) {